eMapR/LT-GEE/README.md

 ## <a id='runninglt'></a>Running LT-GEE

+LT-GEE is run using the function: `ee.Algorithms.TimeseriesSegmentation.LandTrendr()` which takes a dictionary of parameter arguments as input.

 In its most most basic form, running LandTrendr in Google Earth Engine requires 6 steps.
-The following code snippets help illustrate the steps (dont use them - they are only a demonstration aid).
+The following code snippets help illustrate the steps.

+*The following snippets are only a demonstration aid.
+In application, use the provided code [examples](#examples) to learn and build from.*

 1. Define starting and ending years of the times series